Jorge Martín: Del Conca Gresini Moto3 (2017–2018)

 In 2017 Martín moved to the Del Conca Gresini Racing team.
 His teammate was Fabio Di Giannantonio.
 He started the season red hot, finishing on the podium the first three races, two third places in Qatar and Argentina, and a second place in the USA.
-In the middle of the year, Martín grabbed three more 3rd places in Barcelona, Austria, and Silverstone, before finishing the season as he started it.
+In the middle of the year, Martín grabbed three more third places in Barcelona, Austria, and Silverstone, before finishing the season as he started it.
 In the three last races, he finished third in Australia, second in Malaysia, and achieved his first victory of the category in the last race at Valencia.
 Martín secured nine pole positions during the season (Qatar, France, Italy, Barcelona, Holland, Aragon, Australia, and Valencia), earning a reputation as one of the fastest qualifiers in the MotoGP paddock.
-He finished the season in 4th place with 196 points, despite missing the Czech Grand Prix at the Brno circuit due to an injury sustained in the preceding round.
+He finished the season in fourth place with 196 points, despite missing the Czech Grand Prix at the Brno circuit due to an injury sustained in the preceding round.

 In 2018, Martín became the world champion in the Moto3 class.
 He had seven wins (Qatar, America, Italy, The Netherlands, Germany, Aragon, and Malaysia), two second places in San Marino and Valencia, a third place in Austria, and continued his brilliant Saturday performances, with eleven pole positions.

-He earned 260 championship points, 42 more than teammate Fabio Di Giannantonio, who finished runner-up in the championship.
+Martín earned 260 championship points, 42 more than teammate Fabio Di Giannantonio, who finished runner-up in the championship.
 Oddly enough, Martín was again forced to miss the Czech Grand Prix, due to a fracture of the left radius, remedied in free practice.